The smarter holiday alternatives nobody is rushing to (yet)

 Short on time?
 Let us summarise this article for you.

 Most UK airlines locked in cheaper fuel prices in 2023 and 2024 through a process called fuel hedging — buying contracts in advance to shield themselves from market price rises.
 That protection is now beginning to run out.
 As each airline's hedged fuel gets used up and they have to buy at today's higher prices, fares will likely follow.
-Some carriers — notably Ryanair and Wizz Air — face a sharp drop-off in coverage from the start of 2027, while British Airways' 3-year rolling hedge gives it more gradual exposure.
-The interactive tracker below uses publicly disclosed figures from airline investor reports to show exactly where your airline stands.
+Some carriers — notably easyJet and Wizz Air — face a significant drop in coverage from summer 2026 onwards, while Ryanair is unusually well-hedged for 2027 having locked in 80% of its FY27 needs at ~$67/barrel before the Iran conflict drove spot prices to record levels.
+The interactive tracker below uses publicly disclosed figures from airline investor reports and trading updates to show exactly where your airline stands.
 Select your carrier and travel date to see how well protected that quarter is — and get a clear booking recommendation based on the data.

 Right now, most UK airlines are spending less on fuel than you might expect.
 Not because prices have dropped — they haven't.
 Jet fuel costs more in 2026 than at almost any point in recent history.
 The reason airlines aren't feeling it yet is something called fuel hedging: buying contracts months or even years in advance to lock in a fixed price for future fuel.